bitquant/cloudflare-workers-kv/README.md

 ## Large Value Support
-If a value to be written exceeds the 64 kB Cloudflare limit, the value will be broken into chunks and stored as multiple values.
+If a value to be written exceeds the 2 MB Cloudflare limit, the value will be broken into chunks and stored as multiple values.
 When reading back the value multiple reads will occur in parallel and the value will be pieced back together for use.
 When deleting a large value the library will take care of deleting all chunks that were created.
 If a key with a large value is overwritten with a new value the library will provide a "clean-up" id.
 It takes up to 10 seconds for KV changes to be written to all data centers.
 In order to maintain value consistency the old chunks are not removed immediately after being overwritten.
 Use `kv.clean('<cleanup id>')` to remove the old chunks.
 It is recommended to call `clean` no earlier than 10 seconds after receiving a clean-up id.

 ## License
 MIT license; see [LICENSE](./LICENSE).